MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

 ## Step 5: Download the installation files for Current Channel

-From a command prompt, run the ODT executable in download mode and with a reference to the configuration file for the Current Channel configuration file:
+From a command prompt, run the ODT executable in download mode and with a reference to the Current Channel configuration file:

  `\\server\share\Microsoft365Apps\setup.exe /download \\server\share\Microsoft365Apps\configuration-cc.xml`